Litoprobka/canary/README.md

 #### Row polymorphism

-*TODO*.
-You may read *Extensible records with scoped labels* in the meantime.
+The usual polymorphic records and variants with support for duplicate labels and row extensions, as described in *Extensible records with scoped labels*.
+No dependently-typed records (yet?).

 ### Wildcard lambdas

-*name of the language* doesn't have operator sections (`(+3) :: Int -> Int`).
+Canary doesn't have operator sections (`(+3) :: Int -> Int`).
 Instead, there's a more general feature called wildcard lambdas (or something else if I come up with a better name).

 ```haskell
 plus3 = (_ + 3)